ultimate271/notes/martin/storm01Prologue01.md

 well to give Smallwood the command, and both of them were well-attended day and night...
 No, the risk was too great.

+### Small Paul asks about the Old Bear's raven, and wishes to keep it
 "Chett," said Small Paul as they trudged along a stony game trail through sentinels and soldier pines, "what about the bird?"